 Assuming you catch the panga, the last bus from El Rama to Managua is at 6:30 pm.

-We recommend Booking.com as a trustworthy source of accommodation in Nicaragua.
-Make a booking with our link for 10% off your stay.
+We recommend Booking.com for the best rates & selection of accommodation in .
+Make a booking with our link & receive $20 back on your card after your stay.

-Here are our picks along the way if you are looking to get to the Corn Islands without flying:
+Here are our picks along the way if you are looking at how to get to Little Corn Island without flying: